Alex-M-Yordanov/Java/Marketplace/README.md

 # Marketplace
-   A simple marketplace application with client-server architecture.
-The project allows users to interact with a server through socket communication, where the client can send commands and receive responses.
+<p style="text-indent: 2em;">A simple marketplace application with client-server architecture.
+The project allows users to interact with a server through socket communication, where the client can send commands and receive responses.</p>p

 ### Table of Contents
 * [Project Overview](#project-overview)